Best credit cards with car rental insurance: Protect yourself and earn travel rewards at the same time

 |Any of the best American Express cards||varies||varies|

 We recommend the Chase Sapphire Preferred as a first credit card for beginners to the miles-and-points hobby.
 And it’s our top pick to use for car rentals if you aren’t interested in a premium card like the Chase Sapphire Reserve.
-When you sign up and are approved, you’ll earn 60,000 Chase Ultimate Rewards points after spending $4,000 on purchases in the first three months of opening your account.
+When you sign up and are approved, you’ll earn 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.

 You’ll also get:

 - 5x total points on all travel purchased through Chase Ultimate Rewards

 - 3x points on dining, including eligible delivery services, takeout and dining out